How to Access Databases off Campus

 If you are a student, to begin accessing databases at the Roberts-LaForge Library, you first need to go to the main Delta State Website.
-At the website, you will see links across the top of the screen and just under the university name.
+At the website, you will see links across the top of the screen and to the right of the university name.

 Roberts-LaForge Library Website

 The next page is the Roberts-LaForge Library Website.
 This page is the home base to many of the electronic services we offer students at Delta State University.
 The next link you will click on is Electronic Databases.
 There are two links available on this page, the one on the top left-hand side of the website and the one on lower center of the website.
 Both of these links will take you to the next step.

 The next page is the Remote Access Page.
 In the box next to Please enter your Student/Employee Id, you will enter your 900 university identification number.
 An example would be 900123456.

 In the box next to Please enter your birthdate (MMDDYY) you will need to enter your six digit birth day.
 An example would be 010189 for January 1st, 1989.

 After you have filled in these two blanks, click on the Submit Query button.

 The Electronic Databases by Subject page will be the next page to show on the screen.
 This is where you will be able to access the database(s) you need.
 You can search either by the subject area (Business, Humanities, Social Sciences) or you can choose a specific database (Guide to Literature Resource Center, ERIC, LexisNexis Statistics).

 If you know the specific database you need by name, you can click on the drop down menu located under “Quick jump to a database.”
 This will take you to an alphabetical list of all the databases we have available.

 As for using general databases when you are not sure where to begin, scroll to the bottom of the Electronic Databases website and you will see the two links.
 Choose the one that best fits your needs: